 4. Stochastic Oscillator

-The stochastic oscillator is another type of momentum indicator that works almost similar to the RSI.
+The stochastic oscillator is another type of momentum indicator that works almost similarly to the RSI.
 This indicator compares the closing price of a stock to the range of its prices over a particular period.

 Like the RSI, the stochastic oscillator also shows the overbought and oversold zone.
 In this case, 80 is usually considered as overbought while under 20 is oversold.
 However, it comprises 2 lines, unlike RSI.
 One shows the current value of the oscillator whereas the other shows three-day MA.